WCO Promotes Green Customs for Sustainable Trade

 The World Customs Organization (WCO) Green Customs Global Conference highlighted customs' crucial role in environmental protection.
 Through strategic upgrades, round table discussions, and technological innovations, the conference explored topics such as the circular economy, cross-border waste management, and the greening of the Harmonized System (HS).
 The aim was to promote green trade, enhance regulatory efficiency, strengthen international cooperation, and collectively address environmental challenges, building a global green barrier.

-WCO Introduces New Customs Strategies to Strengthen Supply Chains
+WCO Private Sector Collaborate to Strengthen Global Supply Chains

-WCO Introduces New Customs Strategies to Strengthen Supply Chains
+WCO Private Sector Collaborate to Strengthen Global Supply Chains